-Anna McTigue is a therapeutic program coordinator at Dever Elementary, a turnaround school in the Boston Public Schools.
-During 30 years as an educator, she has guided numerous technical assistance, research, and professional development initiatives.
-She has helped school districts employ inclusive educational practices, and has consulted with the Massachusetts Department of Elementary and Secondary Education and the Michigan Integrated Mathematics Initiative.
-A core team member for the Urban Special Education Leadership Collaborative, and serves on the editorial boards of Teaching Exceptional Children and of The Journal of International Special Needs Education.
+Anna McTigue is the Director of Special Education at Bridge Boston Charter School, a public charter school designed to serve the most vulnerable children.
+During her 35 years as an educator, she has developed programs, guided numerous technical assistance, research, and professional development initiatives.
+She has helped school districts employ inclusive educational practices, and has consulted with state departments of education on issues related to special education and inclusive practice.
 She holds a Bachelor’s degree in Sociology, a Master’s degree in Special Education/Middle School, and a Doctorate of Philosophy in Urban Education/Exceptional Education.

 Clifford Smith has been a professional in the investment management industry since 1998.
 He formerly acted as the Assistant Director of International Value Equities with The Boston Company Asset Management, as Senior Managing Director.
 Prior to this Cliff worked in project finance, and earlier as an engineer focused on power generating systems with GE and the US DOE.
 Cliff holds a Bachelor and Master degree in Aerospace Engineering, as well as a Master of Business Administration degree.